U.S. says it 'infiltrated' the Sinaloa drug cartel in the fight against fentanyl

 "Over the last year and a half, the DEA proactively infiltrated the Sinaloa Cartel and the Chapitos network, obtained unprecedented access to the organization's highest levels, and followed them across the world," Anne Milgram, head of the U.S. Drug Enforcement Administration, said in a statement.

-Officials say the Chapitos faction is led by the four sons of Joaquín "El Chapo" Guzmán, who is currently serving a life sentence in a U.S. prison in Florida after being convicted in 2019 of numerous drug and murder conspiracy charges.
+Officials say the Chapitos faction is led by the four sons of Joaquín "El Chapo" Guzmán, who is currently serving a life sentence in a federal prison in Colorado after being convicted in 2019 of numerous drug and murder conspiracy charges.

 According to federal officials and drug policy experts, the Chapitos shifted their operation aggressively to focus on fentanyl.